5 mistakes to avoid with Product Tours

 Translating to software, that means not burying those tours on website pages that receive minimal traffic.

-The best place for your tours can be a standalone tour page, a primary CTA with a lightbox, or even tours throughout the site to help describe different products, solutions, features, integrations, etc.
+The best place for your demos can be a standalone tour page, a primary CTA with a lightbox, or even tours throughout the site to help describe different products, solutions, features, integrations, etc.

-Here’s a great example of a tour implementation right on the homepage!
+Here’s a great example of an implementation right on the homepage!

 #2 - Misleading CTAs